Gauahar Khan

-Gauahar Khan (born 23 August 1983) is an Indian actress, model and beauty pageant titleholder.
+Gauahar Zafar Khan (born 23 August 1983) is an Indian actress, model and beauty pageant titleholder.
 She started her career as a model and participated in the Femina Miss India contest in 2002.
 She was the winner of Bigg Boss season 7 in 2013.
 Gauhar also appeared in Hindi films and television.

 After appearing in dance songs, Khan made her acting debut with Yash Raj Films's Rocket Singh: Salesman of the Year (2009).
 Khan later starred in films such as the action thriller Game (2011), the revenge drama Ishaqzaade (2012), the suspense thriller Fever (2016), the romantic comedy Badrinath Ki Dulhania (2017) and the Indian period drama Begum Jaan (2017).